gaukas/gaukas.wang/hexo/source/_posts/projects.md

 ---
 title: Selected Projects
+description: A list of selected projects that I am actively working on, have worked on, will be working on, and have completed.
 ---
 This page lists some of my academic/personal projects that I am actively working on, have worked on, will be working on, and have completed.